Practical Experience with Stable Set and Coloring Relaxations: Computational Study

-We strengthen the Lovász theta function $\vartheta(G)$ towards the stability number $\alpha(G)$ by adding several classes of inequalities to the SDP for its computation~\eqref{theta_strable_set}.
-Specifically, we add the non-negativity constraints~\eqref{schrijversign}, the triangle inequalities~\eqref{triangle_inequalities_1} and \eqref{triangle_inequalities_2}, the inequalities valid for join of cliques~\eqref{cliques_1}, \eqref{cliques_2}, and the newly introduced inequalities~\eqref{stable_set_1} and \eqref{stable_set_2}.
-The addition of inequalities is done in two phases. \begin{itemize} \item \textbf{Phase 1:} In this phase, we incorporate well-known inequalities that have already been computationally investigated by other researchers.
-After computing the optimal solution of the Lovász theta function~\eqref{theta_strable_set}, we examine the obtained solution and search for violations of the non-negativity constraints~\eqref{schrijversign} as well as the triangle inequalities~\eqref{triangle_inequalities_1} and \eqref{triangle_inequalities_2}.
-Since the number of found violations can be quite large, we add violated inequalities iteratively to the SDP~\eqref{theta_strable_set}.
-Specifically, we add all violations of the non-negativity constraints found in each iteration.
-For the triangle inequalities \eqref{triangle_inequalities_1} and \eqref{triangle_inequalities_2}, we consider violations greater than $0.025$, and we add up to $2n$ of the largest violations per inequality type and per iteration.
-We iterate until there are fewer than $n$ violations of all considered inequalities, or until the number of iterations reaches $10$.
-The obtained upper bound on $\alpha(G)$ should satisfy almost all inequalities~\eqref{schrijversign}, \eqref{triangle_inequalities_1}, and \eqref{triangle_inequalities_2}.
-We denote this bound by BOUND 1. \item \textbf{Phase 2:} In the second phase, we add inequalities \eqref{cliques_1} and \eqref{cliques_2} valid for the join of cliques as well as the newly proposed inequalities \eqref{stable_set_1}, \eqref{stable_set_2} and \eqref{stable_set_3}.
-To separate these inequalities efficiently, we enumerate all cliques with at most five vertices and consider only chordless cycles of length $5$.
-The procedure for adding these inequalities is as follows: starting from the final solution of the SDP from Phase 1, we examine violations of the mentioned inequalities~\eqref{cliques_1}, \eqref{cliques_2}, \eqref{stable_set_1}, \eqref{stable_set_2} and \eqref{stable_set_3}.
-Then, similar to the procedure from Phase 1, we consider violations of these inequalities greater than $0.025$, and we add up to $2n$ of the largest violations per inequality type and per iteration.
-This procedure is repeated until there are fewer than $n$ violations of all considered inequalities, or until the number of iterations reaches $10$.
-We denote the resulting upper bound on $\alpha(G)$ by BOUND 2. \end{itemize}
+\begin{itemize} \item \textbf{Phase 1:} In this phase, we incorporate well-known inequalities that have been investigated by other researchers.
+After computing the optimal solution for the formulation~\eqref{theta_stable_set}, we examine the obtained solution and search for violations of the non-negativity constraints~\eqref{non-n} as well as the triangle inequalities~\eqref{triangle_inequalities_1} and~\eqref{triangle_inequalities_2}.
+Since the number of found violations can be quite large, we add violated inequalities iteratively to the SDP~\eqref{theta_stable_set}.
+Specifically, we add all violations of~\eqref{non-n} in each iteration.
+For~\eqref{triangle_inequalities_1} and~\eqref{triangle_inequalities_2}, we consider violations greater than~$0.025$, and we add up to~$2n$ of the largest violations per inequality type and per iteration.
+We iterate until there are fewer than~$n$ violations of all considered inequalities or until the number of iterations reaches~$10$.
+The obtained upper bound on~$\alpha(G)$ should satisfy almost all inequalities~\eqref{non-n}, \eqref{triangle_inequalities_1}, and~\eqref{triangle_inequalities_2}.
+We denote this bound by BOUND 1. \item \textbf{Phase 2:} We now add the proposed inequalities~\eqref{cliques_3} and~\eqref{cliques_final}, \eqref{cycles_new}, \eqref{stable_set_2} and~\eqref{stable_set_3}.
+As already mentioned, to separate these inequalities efficiently, we enumerate all cliques with at most five vertices and consider only chordless cycles of length~$5$.
+Hence, we start from the final solution of the SDP from Phase 1 and examine violations of the mentioned inequalities.
+Then, similar to the procedure from Phase 1, we consider violations of these inequalities greater than~$0.025$, and we add up to~$2n$ of the largest violations per inequality type and iteration.
+This procedure is repeated until there are fewer than~$n$ violations of all considered inequalities or until the number of iterations reaches~$10$.
+We denote the resulting upper bound on~$\alpha(G)$ by BOUND 2. \end{itemize}